AkshayMPB541/oxford-university-task/README.md

 2) We can test multiple versions of different services together at once

 3) We can run regression test pack on developer environments early stages of SDLC to adopt shift left coding practices

+To Run the script use pip3 install -r requirements.txt and run "python3 project_destroyer.py" and to run "python3 -m unittest unit-test.py"